MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Hurly.md

 It is the [[TfSD SB - Gamemodes - Extra Game|Extra Game]] version of [[TfSD SB - Enemies - Chuckie|Chuckie]].
 ### AI States
+#### Drop
+Throws Hurlies in a random direction with a timer.
+A random number between 1 and 4 is generated and Hurlies are dropped in a consecutive order before a longer timer begins.